-The ASCII members also remind MSPs business continuity solutions to assist their clients to create practical plans for getting back to work after a disaster, disruption or outage.
+The ASCII members also remind MSPs who offer business continuity solutions to assist their clients in creating practical plans for getting back to work after a disaster, disruption or outage.

-“Everyone overlooks the simple or taken for granted items, like power,” Sizer says.
+“Everyone overlooks the simple or taken-for-granted items, like power,” Sizer says.
 “Of course, we have a UPS – but how long will it keep things running during an outage?
 Businesses also assume water, gas, and other general utilities will work.
-When you build a continuity plan, you have to assume you may not have them.
-Also, ask, what’s your fallback location if you can’t use your space?
+When you build a continuity plan, you must assume you may not have them.
+Also, ask, what’s our fallback location if you can’t use your space?
 Is it work from home, and do you have equipment for that?
 You keep asking questions like those until you have answers and plans.”

-Rojas adds, “I find that clients assume their employees have a computer at home that can handle a commercial workload and that in an emergency, it will be available for the business’ use.
+Rojas adds, “I find that clients assume their employees have a computer at home that can handle a commercial workload and that it will be available for business use in an emergency.
 They fail to consider that a spouse or child may also need that computer for their work or schooling and then have to scramble to get a computer to that employee.
-Computers are a relatively small investment these days so having several spares, ready to deploy, is well within any business’ capabilities and a valuable investment.”
+Computers are a relatively small investment, so having several spares ready to deploy is well within any business’s capabilities and a valuable investment.”

-Another thing to keep in mind is backing up data in a cloud or hybrid environment.
-“There is often an assumption that a service in the cloud is backed up.
-Read those EULA’s — they state it isn’t.
-Have a backup that utilizes a different technology and platform than what you are backing up.
+” Another thing to remember is backing up data in a cloud or hybrid environment.
+“There is often an assumption that services in the cloud are backed up.
+Read those EULAs: they state they’re not.
+Have a backup that utilizes a different technology and platform than you are backing up.
 As the saying goes, don’t put all your eggs in one basket!”